ChessPiece21/LIS572/Programming-Assignments/README.md

-All midterm and final programming assignments for the class.
+All midterm programming assignments for the class.